10 Best Satellite TV Splitters

 Maintenance and Longevity

 Coaxial splitters have no moving parts, but they are not entirely maintenance-free.
 Check connectors annually for corrosion or loosening, especially in unconditioned spaces.
-If you upgrade from a standard satellite dish to a SWiM or wideband LNB system, verify that your existing splitter supports the new frequency plan.
+If you upgrade from a standard dish to a SWiM or wideband LNB system, verify that your existing splitter supports the new frequency plan.
 Replacing a marginal splitter is inexpensive insurance against intermittent signal loss.

 Final Recommendation